OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 5. Appropriate use of [object properties](https://www.w3.org/TR/2004/REC-owl-semantics-20040210/#owl_ObjectProperty).
 Examples of incorrect usage include those based on some interpretation of the label of the object property but not actually fitting the property definition or domain and range.
 A typical example of incorrect usage is R some (A and B and C) to mean R some A and R some B and R some C.
 6. Responsiveness to fixing changes.
 A willingness to fix any identified issues during the review must be demonstrated.
 Issues expected to be addressed should be added using GitHub checklist syntax (`- [ ] TODO`) in the GitHub issue.
 The time limit for addressing these is 2 months; a longer period should be requested if needed.

+Note that the NOR Manager (see [roles overview](https://obofoundry.org/roles/overview)) can help assist NOR submitters in understanding the NOR process and passing the NOR Dashboard, as well as later assisting successful NOR submitters in making registry metadata and PURL pull requests

 <a name="OAE"></a>
+## Ontology Acceptance/Rejection Decision
+Once the reviewer has decided whether a new ontology meets the requirements, they presents their review and recommendation to the OBO Ops committee.
+The committee can ask the reviewer for clarifications, and then the people on the call make the decision about whether to accept the ontology.
+The decision is made by “consensus” on the call: i.e., no one objects strenuously.
+No quorum (minimum number of attendees) on the call is required.

 ### Ontology Acceptance Notification

-Once a new ontology has been accepted, the following should be used as a template for letting the ontology owner know that, and informing them about the next steps they should take.

-The ontology owner should be notified in the ticket and also by email (they were required to supply their email address as part of their new ontology request), ccing obo-discuss & obo-operations-committee.
+Once a new ontology has been accepted, the ontology owner should be notified in the ticket and also by email (they were required to supply their email address as part of their new ontology request), ccing obo-discuss & obo-operations-committee.
+The following template should be used to let the ontology owner know that their ontology was accepted, and informing them about the next steps they should take:

 "Thank you again for your ontology submission to the OBO Foundry.
 We are happy to inform you that your ontology (YOURID) has been accepted following discussion in the OBO Operations Committee meeting, YYYY-MM-DD.
 Before we can add it to the OBO ontology registry you need to complete the following steps.